aoliverio/docs-repository/docs/builder-extensions.md

 **Content** plugin, a content management system backend, see the docs on [how to use Content plugin](http://aoliverio.readthedocs.org/projects/builder-content/en/latest/).

-- Get source code on [GitHub](https://github.com/aoliverio/content).
+- The source code is hosted on [GitHub](https://github.com/aoliverio/content).
-- This package is distributed on [Packagist](https://packagist.org/packages/aoliverio/content).
+- The package is distributed with [Packagist](https://packagist.org/packages/aoliverio/content).

 **Site** plugin, a content management system frontend, see the docs on [how to use Site plugin](http://aoliverio.readthedocs.org/projects/builder-site/en/latest/).

-- Get source code on [GitHub](https://github.com/aoliverio/site).
+- The source code is hosted on [GitHub](https://github.com/aoliverio/site).
-- This package is distributed on [Packagist](https://packagist.org/packages/aoliverio/site).
+- The package is distributed with [Packagist](https://packagist.org/packages/aoliverio/site).